Tabora Region: Economy

-Despite being the largest region in the country by area, Tabora Region was the 11th largest economy in Tanzania with a regional GDP of TSh 4.7 trillion in 2018.
-Tabora Region contributes 3.7% to the national economy.
+Despite being the largest region in the country by area, Tabora Region was the 11th largest economy in Tanzania with a regional GDP of TSh 4.7 trillion in 2018, contributing 3.7% to the national economy.
 Tabora has a GDP per capita of US$2,185 (PPP), ranking 19/23 on the mainland.

 Agriculture

 Tabora Region's largest employer is agriculture at 64% of the economic activities in the region, mainly in commercial and food crops, together with livestock.
 Major crops grown in Tabora are maize, mainly for domestic consumption.
 Major cash crops are groundnuts, cassava, beans, tobacco, rice, sunflower oil and cotton.
 Cattle herding is not a major part of Tabora's economy, but a part of the resident's traditional lifestyle.
 Most of the cattle are the local Zebu breed, that is drought resistant and pest resistance compared to the imported European breeds in other regions.
 Lack of permanent rivers and lakes have further hindered the development of efficient agriculture in the region.
 However, Mwamapuli provides water for Igunga district and Igombe Dam provides water for Tabora City.